-Our 5E model was borne out of our experience supporting clients during a period of major disruption, fuelled by the rapid shift to online media consumption and digital business.
+The High Impact Changemaker System® was borne from experience of supporting clients during a period of major disruption, fuelled by the rapid shift to online media consumption and digital business.
 We became curious why big organisations struggle so much to adapt quickly, even when their very survival depends on it.
 In an era of increasingly rapid change, agility is clearly becoming critical for survival.
 And the news headlines continue to prove that size, longevity or reputation offer no protection against market forces.

 This is the basic fuel for change.
 It’s about creating a desire.
 We all need a good reason to change something, especially if it is important to us.
 Staying as we are normally feels more comfortable unless we are dissatisfied, and even then can feel like the safer option.
 Change involves risk and so the reason to do it needs to be compelling enough for everyone involved or affected to make that risk worth taking.
 Read More